Queue-Fair/akamai/README.md

 **3.** Your edgeworker will be given a numeric ID shown in blue.
 Click it.
 Then it's the orange **Create Version** button.

-**4.** You can either drag and drop the latest `.tar.gz` release of this distribution, or Open Editor, and copy-and-paste the `main.js` file from this distribution, then the orange **Create new version** button at the bottom.
+**4.** You can either create a `.tar.gz` of containing the `bundle.js` and `main.js` files from this repository and drag and drop it where indicated, or Open Editor, and copy-and-paste the `main.js` file from this distribution.
+Once the code is uploaded, it's the orange **Create new version** button at the bottom.
 Once the version has been created, it's the orange **Activate version** button.
 If you are deploying the Queue-Fair Akamai Adapter for the first time, you can deploy straight to Production.
 If you are upgrading an existing Queue-Fair Akamai Adapter, you would normally test your changes on Staging first.
 Wait for the activation to complete - about 10 minutes.

 **5.** In the three-line menu at the top left, select **CDN -> Properties**, and the ION Property on which you wish to deploy the Adapter.
 Find your currently Active version, and in the three dots menu in the Actions column, select **Edit New Version**.